theoretical-physics/affairs/README.md

 As a corollary, **everything released in this repository is not guarranteed to be true.**  This reposite only gathers various evidence that there might or might not be something.
 It is the responsibility of the reader to check whether the statements are true.

+However, if a member releases false information intentionally again and again, he/she will be kicked off.

+## Affairs Concerned in This Repository